-Patients are becoming increasing interested in participating in clinical decisions and taking responsibility for their own health (See section 4: Consumerism).
+Patients are becoming increasing interested in participating in clinical decisions and taking responsibility for their own health (See section 4: consumerism and community participation).
 Making health information available to individuals has many potential benefits:

 - Makes services more accountable

-- Promotion of self-care and improvement of lay knowledge (see Concepts of Health and Illness: Section 4.
-Lay Health Beliefs and Illness Behaviour)
+- Promotion of self-care and improvement of lay knowledge (see concepts of health, wellbeing and illness, and the aetiology of illness, section 4: Lay Health Beliefs and Illness Behaviour)